OhWoWhat/Wedding-Website/README.md

 # Wedding-Website
-Elegant Mobile Responsive Wedding Website with RSVP using mySQL Database and RSVP notifier<br>
+Elegant Mobile Responsive Wedding Website with RSVP using mySQL Database and RSVP notifier using BREVO website<br>
 Create a file named "images"(mainly used for images/videos for index.html) and "galleryphotos"(used for the gallery section)<br>
 STILL WORKING ON PROGRESS<br>